• Skip to primary navigation

 Nursing Programs in Oregon

 There are 3 major programs you can pursue to get a nursing degree in Oregon before getting licensed to practice in the state.
-These include Associate’s Degree in Nursing (ADN), Bachelor of Science in Nursing (BSN), and Masters of Science in Nursing (MSN); their tuition cost, admission requirements, and length of the program.
+These include Associate’s Degree in Nursing (ADN), Bachelor of Science in Nursing (BSN), and Master of Science in Nursing (MSN); their tuition cost, admission requirements, and length of the program.

 ADN Programs in Oregon